In addition to indoor talking therapy, I also offer outdoor and walking sessions in Faversham, Canterbury and the surrounding areas.

 What are the benefits of outdoor therapy

-For some people, walking side-by-side in an open environment can feel less intense than sitting face-to-face in a room with a counsellor.
+For some people, sitting in an open environment can feel less intense than sitting face-to-face in a room with a counsellor.
 This can help people to open up and feel able to talk more freely about challenging issues or emotions.

 Increasingly, research is suggesting that our connection to the natural world is important for our mental health and well-being.
 From inspiring feelings of awe, to slowing us down and bringing us into the moment.

-From an existential and person-centred counselling approach, I also believe that there is huge value to be found in accepting ourselves as we are, right here and now.
+With the person-centred counselling approach, I believe that there is huge value to be found in accepting ourselves as we are, right here and now.
 Being in nature can often put a spotlight on just being, and existing.

 If we surrendered to earth’s intelligence, we could rise up rooted, like treesRainer Maria rilke

 Sitting inside for counselling might not appeal some days but taking the session outside, either for part or the whole of the session might be what you’re looking for.